Commando501/Discord-Ranked-Bot/PATCH_LOG.md

 ## Recent Changes

-- 2025-07-02: Enhanced /list command to automatically refresh embed after queue join/leave actions
+- 2025-07-03: Enhanced /list command with auto-refreshing embeds for real-time queue updates

-- 2025-07-01: Added interactive buttons to /list command for joining and leaving queue
+- 2025-07-02: Added interactive buttons to /list command for joining and leaving queue

 - 2025-06-29: Fixed critical threshold interpretation to make thresholds upper bounds (not lower bounds)